idaholab/moose/modules/tensor_mechanics/doc/content/source/auxkernels/RankTwoScalarAux.md

 ## AuxVariable Order

+!alert note title=Elemental vs Nodal Visualization of Quadrature Field Values Results will have different quality based on the AuxVariable:

+  * Elemental Constant Monomial

-!alert note title=Elemental vs Nodal Visualization of Quadrature Field Values Using an AuxVariable with `family = MONOMIAL` and `order = CONSTANT` will give a constant value of the AuxVariable for the entire element, which is computed by taking a local $L_2$ projection.
+  Using an AuxVariable with `family = MONOMIAL` and `order = CONSTANT` will give a constant value of the AuxVariable for the entire element, which is computed by taking a volume-weighted average of the integration point quantities.
+This is the default option using TensorMechanics Action and requires the least computational cost.

+  * Elemental Higher-order Monomial

   Using an AuxVariable with `family = MONOMIAL` and `order = FIRST` or higher will result in fields that vary linearly (or with higher order) within each element.
 Because the Exodus mesh format does not support higher-order elemental variables, these AuxVariables are output by libMesh as nodal variables for visualization purposes.
 Using higher order monomial variables in this way can produce smoother visualizations of results for a properly converged simulation.

+  * Nodal Lagrange

-Using an AuxVariable with `family = LAGRANGE` will give a smooth nodal field of the material property, constructed using nodal patch recovery. `patch_polynomial_order` is set to equal the order of the AuxVariable by default.
+  Using an AuxVariable with `family = LAGRANGE` will result in a smooth nodal field of the material property, constructed using nodal patch recovery. `patch_polynomial_order` is set to equal the order of the AuxVariable by default.
+Use this option for the best (smoothest, most accurate) results, but there is some additional computational cost.

 !syntax parameters /AuxKernels/RankTwoScalarAux